dindibo/transfer-file/README.md

 l - Use this flag to download file from another computer

 Note: use either -l flag or specify file name.

+Warning:
+Use this tool on your own risk.
+Some attacks like IP spoofing can be used against you while you're listening for a new connection, to force your computer to download payloads.